timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 1.  **Create a new dashboard**

-    Hover your mouse over the `+` icon in the far left of the Grafana user interface to bring up a `Create` menu, then select `Dashboard`.
-When your new dashboard is created, you'll see a `New Panel` screen, with options for `Add Query` and `Choose Visualization`.
-In the future, if you already have a dashboard with panels, you can click the `+` icon at the top of the Grafana user interface to add a panel to an existing dashboard.
+    1. On the `Dashboards` page, click `New` and select `New dashboard`.

+    1. Click `Save dashboard`.
+Give your dashboard a title, a description, and a folder to store it in, then click **Save**.

+    You now have an empty dashboard.

-1.  **Click `Choose Visualization` to add a new panel**
+1.  **Add a new panel**

-    There are several options for different Grafana visualizations.
-This example uses the `Graph` visualization.
-1.  **Configure the panel**

-    There are multiple ways to configure, but you can accept all the defaults to create a simple `Lines` graph.
-1.  **Navigate to the `Queries` tab and set the query database to the dataset you are using**
+    1. Open your dashboard and click `Add visualization`.

+    1. Select from the list of pre-configured data sources or configure a new one.

-1.  **Run your queries**
+    1. Run your queries.
 You can edit the queries directly or use the built-in query editor.
-If you are visualizing time-series data, select `Time series` in the `Format As` drop-down.
+If you are visualizing time-series data, select
+       `Time series` in the `Format` drop-down.

+    1. Configure a title, a description, and other options for your panel, then click `Save dashboard`.

+    You now have a dashboard with one panel.
+Add more panels to a dashboard by clicking `Add` at the top right and selecting `Vizualization` from the drop-down.

 </Procedure>